 2. Using social media just because your competitors do

-3. Writing too much content about others in your industry.
+3. Writing too much content about others in your industry

-4. Demanding too much engagement.
+4. Demanding too much engagement

-5. Replying too slowly to customer questions.
+5. Replying too slowly to questions from customers

-6. Focusing on the wrong network.
+6. Focusing on the wrong network

-7. Ignoring review sites.
+7. Ignoring review sites